ploomber/sklearn-evaluation/README.md

-#scikit-learn model evaluation
+#sklearn-evaluation

+Utilities for making scikit-learn evaluation much easier.

+**Note: this project is in a very early stage of development.**

+I'm using this for my personal projects.
+The plots and tables module are well-tested, but still try it at your own risk.

+#Install

 `pip install sklearn-evaluation`

-**Note: this project is in a very early stage of development.**

 scikit-learn model evaluation is a package to make model evaluation much easier.